The TV Set: Production and vision

-The film's writer/director Jake Kasdan had originally intended Ben Stiller for the role of Lenny, however, Kasdan cast Weaver for the role, which changed his idea of what the character should be.
+The film's writer/director Jake Kasdan had originally intended Ben Stiller for the role of Lenny.
+However, Kasdan cast Weaver for the role, which changed his idea of what the character should be.
 Kasdan does not regard the film as satire, as he sees nothing exaggerated in its depiction of bringing a pilot to production.

-Releases
+Release

 The film was first screened on the Tribeca Film Festival on April 28, 2006.
 Following almost a year of festival screenings, it was released in cinemas on April 6, 2007.
 A DVD edition was released through 20th Century Fox on September 25, 2007.
 It features commentary tracks, a "making of" featurette, and a deleted scene.

 Reception

-On Rotten Tomatoes the film has an approval rating of 64% based on reviews from 76 critics, with an average score of 6.28/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 64%, based on 75 reviews.
 The website's critics consensus reads: "Offering both broad and insider jokes, The TV Set is a sharp satire that will please both the average moviegoers and pop culture aficionados."